ronaldbosma/bicep-samples/user-defined-functions/replace-placholders-in-string-with-bicep-function/README.md

 # Replace placeholders in string

+This folder contains an example on how to replace placeholders in a string using user-defined functions in Bicep.
 See the blog post [Replace placeholders in string with user-defined Bicep function](https://ronaldbosma.github.io/blog/2024/06/21/replace-placeholders-in-string-with-user-defined-bicep-function/) for more information.

-This folder contains an example on how to replace placeholders in a string using user-defined functions in Bicep.
-It also uses the Bicep Test Framework to test the functions.
+The Bicep Test Framework is used to test the functions.
 You can run the tests using the following command:

 ```bash
 bicep test .\tests.bicep